kikilondon/react-page/README.md

 This project is a clone of the Netflix website landing page created in React.js.
 I didn't use any library to build components.<br>
 At the bottom, in the footer, you will find the link to the original webpage cloned.

-Live Netflix page clone:  https://kikilondon.github.io/react-page/
+Live Netflix clone page:  https://kikilondon.github.io/react-page/

 <hr>